r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 #### Title

 The title tag `<title></title>` is basically the title of your website.
-It shows up on the browser tab
+It is diplayed on the browser tab.
+The title

 #### Meta Title and Meta Description
 #### Canonical URL